How did I get into UX?

 I am often asked how I got from my previous career in software quality engineering (QE) to my current career in user experience (UX).
 Given that I am sometimes bemused by the trip it’s taken to get here, this seems an entirely reasonable question.

-Partly due to my membership in a local Linux User's Group (LUG), I got an internship in quality engineering at a nearby Linux-based startup.
-During my time in QE, I realized I was more interested in the research aspect of the job than the testing.
-In addition, usability problems that I reported were rarely fixed, because they were not technically bugs.
+My career started with an internship in quality assurance engineering (QE) at a nearby Linux-based startup, which turned into 10 years in QE.
+During this time, I realized I was more interested in the research aspect of the job than the testing.
+In addition, I found it frustrating that usability problems that I reported were rarely fixed, because they were not understood to be bugs.

-To address these points, I left behind my 10 years of working in QE and went to school for a masters in social psychology.
+Eventually, I left QE behind and went to school for a masters in social psychology.

-Masters research certainly addressed my interest in research, although in a more in-depth and human-focused way than what I had been doing in QE.
+Masters research certainly addressed my interest in research, although in a more human-focused way than what I had been doing in QE.

 During my year of master's work, I took a human computer interaction (HCI) course, and did a variety of psychology research tasks.
 Specifically, I put together the materials and script for a research study, and did statistical processing and analysis on the resulting data.
-That HCI course strengthed my interest in the interaction between humans and computers.
+That HCI course clarified my interest in the interaction between humans and computers, and the various career paths available therein.

-After the masters degree, I began a Ph.D. for human interaction with robots.
-This research increased my knowledge and understanding of statistical analyses, and helped me become comfortable talking with and guiding study participants.
+After the masters degree, I spent three years in a Ph.D. program for human interaction with robots.
+The related research increased my knowledge and understanding of statistical analyses, and helped me become comfortable conversing with and guiding study participants.

 When I left the Ph.D. program, I took time to reconfigure my career plans.
 Initially, I spoke to various friends in UX.
 Those conversations helped reorient my ongoing interest in research as relevant to UX, and prompted me to consider that UX could help avoid the usability bugs that had bothered me so much before.
 I also revisited my experience in the HCI course that I had taken, and my interest in the interaction between humans and robots in the Ph.D. program.